 He was a little gruff at my complicating something so simple.
 But I really encouraged him to call his 401(k) company and verify it, first.
 Because I suspected it was most likely a traditional 401(k)—which would have rather large tax ramifications for him that he wasn’t considering.

 Wouldn’t you know it?
-He called me—on my day off—he was obviously grateful that I had stopped him and asked the right questions.
+He called me—on my day off.
 It had indeed been a traditional 401(k) and I had just saved him a costly mistake.
 I came into work and opened a traditional IRA for him right then.
-It was worth an afternoon of vacation time to garner that kind of appreciation.